SeanKilleen/seankilleen.github.io/_posts/2021-01-18-checking-my-blog-for-dead-links-using-html_proofer.md

 ---
-title: Checking My Blog for Dead Links using html_proofer
+title: How to Checking a Jekyll Blog for Dead Links using HTML Proofer
 comments: true
 tags:
   - jekyll